 Store Confit Duck for Later

-Check out my cassoulet with confit duck leg!
-Cassoulet is a French bean stew.
-Beans and confit duck, that a perfect combination!
-Leftover confit duck meat in your fridge?
-Then check out my shepherd’s pie that you can make with whatever leftover roast meat you got!
+Do you have leftover confit duck meat in your fridge?
+Then you should also check out my shepherd’s pie that you can make with whatever leftover roast meat you got!